 Fillet radius provides a streamlined flow path for the molten plastic, resulting in an easier fill of the mold.

-Gussets are added in plastic parts to increase the strength in that area.
-But the location of gussets prevents direct venting in mould steel.
+Gussets are added in plastic parts to increase part strength in that area.
+But the location of gussets prevents direct venting in mold steel.
 Gussets need to be designed in such a way that it should not create any venting or filling problems

-Ideally higher the value of draft it will be easy for removal.
-Industrial designer will always ask for zero draft but mold designers need max possible draft angle
+Higher the value of draft angle.
+Easy will be part removal from injection mold.
+Industrial designer will always ask for zero draft but mold designers need max possible draft angle.

 - Polished mold surfaces require less draft.
-Parts with many cores may need a higher amount of draft.
+Parts with many cores may need a higher draft angle.

 - Parts with small ejector-pin contact area need extra draft to prevent distortion during ejection.